-Disastrously, this raised monthly payments for those who had interest-only and other subprime loans based on the Fed funds rate.
-Many homeowners who couldn't afford conventional mortgages took interest-only loans.
-They provided lower monthly payments.
-As home prices fells, many found their homes were no longer worth what they paid for them.
+Disastrously, this raised monthly payments for those who had interest-only and other subprime loans based on the fed funds rate.
+Many homeowners who couldn't afford conventional mortgages took interest-only loans as they provided lower monthly payments.
+When home prices fells, many found their homes were no longer worth what they paid for them.
 At the same time, interest rates rose along with the fed funds rate.
-As a result, these homeowners couldn't pay their mortgages, nor sell their homes for a profit.
+As a result, these homeowners couldn't pay their mortgages nor sell their homes for a profit.
 Their only option was to default.
 As rates rose, demand slackened.
-By March 2005, new home sales peaked at 127,000.
-(Source: “Historical New Home Sales, U.S. Census.)
+By March 2005, new home sales peaked at 1,431,000.

-Right after Rajan's announcement, investors started buying more Treasurys, pushing yields down.
-But they were buying more long-term Treasurys (3- to 20-year) than short-term bills (1-month to 2-year).
+Right after Rajan's announcement, investors started buying more Treasurys, pushing yields down, but they were buying more long-term Treasurys, maturing between three to 20 years, than short-term bills, with terms ranging from one month to two years.
 That meant the yield on long-term Treasury notes was falling faster than on short-term notes.

 By December 30, 2005, the inversion was worse.
-The 2-year Treasury bill returned 4.41 percent, but the yield on the 7-year note had fallen to 4.36 percent.
-The yield on the 10-year Treasury note had fallen to 4.39 percent.
+The two-year Treasury bill returned 4.41 percent, but the yield on the seven-year note had fallen to 4.36 percent.
+The yield on the ten-year Treasury note had fallen to 4.39 percent.

-Prices fell because the unsold inventory was 3.9 million, 38 percent higher than the prior year.
+Prices fell, because the unsold inventory was 3.9 million, 38 percent higher than the prior year.
 At the current rate of sales of 6.3 million a year, it would take 7.5 months to sell that inventory.
-That was almost double the 4-month supply in 2004.
-Most economists thought it just meant the housing market was cooling off, though.
-That’s because interest rates were reasonably low, at 6.4 percent for a 30-year fixed-rate mortgage.
-(Source: “Home Prices: First Drop in 11 Years,” CNN, September 25, 2006.)
+That was almost double the four-month supply in 2004.
+Most economists thought it just meant that the housing market was cooling off, though, because interest rates were reasonably low, at 6.4 percent for a 30-year fixed-rate mortgage.

 Slowing demand for housing reduced new home permits 28 percent from the year before.
-This leading economic indicator came in at 1.535 million, according to the November 17 Commerce Department Real Estate Report.
+This leading economic indicator came in at 1.57 million.

 At that time, most economists thought that as long as the Federal Reserve dropped interest rates by summer, the housing decline would reverse itself.
 What they didn't realize was the sheer magnitude of the subprime mortgage market.
 It had created a "perfect storm" of bad events.

 Interest-only loans made a lot of subprime mortgages possible.
-That's because homeowners were only paying the interest, and never paying down principal.
+Homeowners were only paying the interest and never paying down principal.
 That was fine until the interest rate kicker raised monthly payments.
 Often the homeowner could no longer afford the payments.
-As housing prices started to fall, many homeowners found they could no longer afford to sell the homes either.
-Voila!
-Subprime mortgage mess.
+As housing prices started to fall, many homeowners found that they could no longer afford to sell the homes either.

 Mortgage-backed securities repackaged subprime mortgages into investments.
 That allowed them to be sold to investors.
 It helped spread the cancer of subprime mortgages throughout the global financial community.

 The repackaged subprime mortgages were sold to investors through the secondary market.
-Without it, banks would have had to keep all mortgages on their books—and perhaps would have been more careful about whom they made loans to.
+Without it, banks would have had to keep all mortgages on their books.

-Before the crisis, real estate made up almost 10 percent to the economy.
-When the market collapsed, it took a bite out of gross domestic product.
+Before the crisis, real estate made up almost 10 percent of the economy.
+When the market collapsed, it took a bite out of the gross domestic product.
 Although many economists said that the slowdown in real estate would be contained, that was just wishful thinking.

-As home prices fell, bankers lost trust in each other.
-No one wanted to lend to each other because they would receive mortgage-backed securities as collateral.
-No one knew what the value of these derivatives once home prices started falling.
-But if banks don't lend to each other, the whole financial systems starts to collapse.
+As home prices fell, banks lost trust in each other.
+They were afraid to lend to each other because if they could receive mortgage-backed securities as collateral.
+Once home prices started falling, they couldn't price the value of these assets, but if banks don't lend to each other, the whole financial system starts to collapse.